 Ultrasound guidance decreases serious complications, such as pneumothorax and bleeding, and lowers health-care costs associated with invasive procedures such as paracentesis and throacentesis.2 Procedures can be performed using either dynamic or static ultrasound guidance.
 Dynamic ultrasound guidance entails performing the procedure while imaging the target and needle in real-time during the procedure.
 Static ultrasound guidance entails performing the procedure in the traditional fashion after the anatomy, along with any pathology, has been mapped by ultrasound and the entry point marked.

 The decision to perform a procedure under dynamic or static ultrasound guidance is based on the procedure itself.
 Procedures involving small target structures or procedures requiring precise placement of the needle are best performed under dynamic guidance.
 Procedures such as paracentesis, thoracentesis, and abscess drainage are frequently performed using static guidance since the fluid collections tend to be larger, and once anatomy and pathology are marked out, it is typically safe to proceed blindly.

 Transducer selection is based on the size of the scanning area and the depth of the target structure.
 The depth of the target structure determines the frequency selection.
-Superficial target structures are best imaged using high-frequency ...
+Superficial target structures ...